ColinFay/website/_posts/2017-12-28-purrr-statistics.md

 ### keep\_index

-Let’s modify `keep` a little bit we can extract the model we need:
+Let’s modify `keep` a little bit so we can extract the models we need:

 ``` r
 # Here's the keep source code